 - To express beliefs and political attitudes.

 Restriction on Freedom of Speech

-The freedom of speech is not absolute.
+Freedom of speech is not absolute.
 Article 19(2) imposes restrictions on the right to freedom of speech and expression.
 The reasons for such restrictions are in the interests of: